North American porcupine: Porcupines and humans

-Porcupines are considered by some to be pests because of the damage that they often inflict on trees and wooden and leather objects.
+Porcupines are considered by some to be pests because of the damage that they inflict on trees and wooden and leather objects.
 Plywood is especially vulnerable because of the salts added during manufacture.
 They also often injure domestic dogs who inspect or attack them.

-Their quills are used by Native Americans to decorate articles such as baskets and clothing.
+Their quills are used by Indigenous peoples to decorate baskets and clothing.
 Porcupines are edible and were an important source of food, especially in winter, to the native peoples of Canada's boreal forests.
-They move slowly (having few threats in their natural environment) and are often hit by vehicles while crossing roads.

-Porcupines are infamous among backpackers and backpacking publications for their love of salt, especially eating road salt-covered boots left outside of tents overnight.
+Porcupines are infamous among backpackers for their love of salt, especially eating road salt-covered boots left outside of tents overnight.
 They have a similar reputation among forestry workers of all types for trying to eat sweat-soaked gloves and wooden handles on tools.

 Conservation status

 Globally, the North American porcupine is listed as a species of least concern.
 It is common throughout its range except in some U.S. states in the southeast part of its range.
 For example, it is listed as a species in need of conservation in Maryland.
-As of 1999, 15 remnant populations remain scattered throughout north-central Mexico.
+As of 1999, fifteen remnant populations remain scattered throughout north-central Mexico.
 These live in riparian forests, mesquite scrubland, grasslands, and thorn forests.
 They are threatened by hunting and habitat loss.
 As of 1994, the animal was listed as an endangered species in Mexico.